Skip to main content

 We could have done something like this in WordPress, but it would have been a bit clunky.
 This feels much more like a natural fit.

-Our new tech stack consists of Windsurf, Storyblok, Astro, GitHub and Netlify.
+Our new tech stack consists of Claude Code, Storyblok, Astro, GitHub and Netlify.

 Here’s why I chose them.

-Windsurf is a development environment with agentic AI built in.
+I initially used Windsurf as a development environment with agentic AI built in.
 You can choose your model; I mostly used Claude Sonnet 4.5, with some Claude Opus 4.5 and some GPT-5.2 while they were on special offer.
 Each model worked fairly well.

 Storyblok is a headless content management system.
 It manages content according to a content model and passes it via an API to wherever it needs to go.